Montgomery-Wehrman Airport

-Montgomery-Wehrman Airport (FAA LID: 4MO) is a privately owned, public use airport located four nautical miles (5 mi, 7 km) northeast of the central business district of Montgomery City, in Montgomery County, Missouri, United States.
+Montgomery-Wehrman Airport (FAA LID: 4MO) is a privately owned airport located four nautical miles (5 mi, 7 km) northeast of the central business district of Montgomery City, in Montgomery County, Missouri, United States.

 Facilities and aircraft

 Montgomery-Wehrman Airport covers an area of 11 acres (4 ha) at an elevation of 778 feet (237 m) above mean sea level.
 It has one runway designated 3/21 with a turf and gravel surface measuring 2,360 by 75 feet (719 x 23 m).

 For the 12-month period ending January 31, 2010, the airport had 990 aircraft operations, an average of 82 per month: 93% general aviation and 7% air taxi.
 At that time there were five aircraft based at this airport, all single-engine.